 Bit.com has added USD as additional base pair alongside the USDT and BTC.
 Since the demand for USD trading pair is high across the industry, the pro-activeness of bit.com is commendable.
 As we can see, this USD base is available with most cryptocurrencies making it easy for users to buy any currency with fiat.

 Bittrex has also added the USD as a base pair, and the pair is trending for Bitcoin.
 The volume for USD paired Bitcoin is nearly 20% higher than the USDT paired Bitcoin.
 The same is true for Ether.
 Further, all the popular cryptocurrencies are available to buy for USD, which were early trade-only tokens.

-KuCoin is yet another popular cryptocurrency exchange and has not yet added the USD as a base trading pair.
+KuCoin is yet another popular cryptocurrency exchange for buying NFTs and crypto and has not yet added the USD as a base trading pair.
 Lagging to act on critical developments in an industry that is highly competitive can prove fatal, especially when markets are bearish.
 The USD, which is listed just beside favourite, is the USDT and not to be confused with US Dollar.